-Commonwealth Games: Emma McKeon’s record among Aussie Gold
+Commonwealth Games: Emma McKeon’s record among Aussie gold

 Fellow Aussie Matthew Glaetzer took the bronze in a final-race shootout with Scotland’s Jack Carlin.

-There had been fears the Games might be over for Glaetzer following the 70-kilometre-per-hour crash which concussed England’s Joe Truman.
+There had been fears the Games might be over for Glaetzer following a 70km/h crash that concussed England’s Joe Truman.

 Tweet from @JoeTruman97